 Air in Water Lines: The Signs

-If you suspect air in your line, it should be easy to identify — your faucets will tell you!
-Here are a few classic telltale signs, which you may want to keep an eye out for:
+If there is air in your water line, it should be easy to recognize — your faucets will tell you!
+Here are a few reliable, telltale signs of air in water pipes, which you should keep an eye (or ear) out for:

-- Irregular flow: Air can cause the amount of water to increase or decrease when the faucet is open.
-There might even be a delay on the supply coming through and you may hear a gurgling sound before it does.
+- Irregular flow: Air pockets can cause the volume of water to increase or decrease when the faucet is open.
+There might even be a delay in the water reaching the outlet and you could hear a gurgling sound before it does so.

 - Vibrating pipes: Pipes could vibrate at lower pressures.